Skip to main content

 What to Pack

-SPF 50+ sunscreen - UV index reaches 8 even on cloudy days, and reflection off wet surfaces increases exposure
+SPF 50+ sunscreen and reapply every 2 hours - that UV index of 8 will burn you even on cloudy days, and the humidity makes you sweat it off faster than you'd expect

 Insider Knowledge